UFO High Bays vs. LED Tubes: A 10-Year Lifetime Cost Analysis

 The "Budget" Trap: Lumen Depreciation and L70 Failure

-Table: 10-Year Cost Comparison (Estimated for 20 Fixtures)
+Table: 10-Year Estimated Cost Comparison (20 Fixtures)

 Metric Pro-Grade UFO High Bays Standard LED Tubes/Shop Lights